radius-project/bicep-types-aws/artifacts/bicep/aws/aws.quicksight/default/types.md

 ## RowLevelPermissionTagRule
 ### Properties
 * **ColumnName**: string (Required): <p>The column name that a tag key is assigned to.</p>
-* **MatchAllValue**: string: <p>A string that you want to use to filter by all the values in a column in the dataset and don?t want to list the values one by one.
+* **MatchAllValue**: string: <p>A string that you want to use to filter by all the values in a column in the dataset and don’t want to list the values one by one.
 For example, you can use an asterisk as your match all value.</p>
 * **TagKey**: string (Required): <p>The unique key for a tag.</p>
 * **TagMultiValueDelimiter**: string: <p>A string that you want to use to delimit the values when you pass the values at run time.
 For example, you can delimit the values with a comma.</p>